TUDelft-MUDE/2024-files/content/GA_1_3/Report_solution.md

 All of these observations indicate that the model is generally good, but misses some important characteristics in the data.
 Perhaps we should consider adding a bit of complexity (Part 2!).

-**Question**
+**Question 4**

-Compare the results you found for the InSAR observations and the GNSS observations in the questions above.
+Compare the results you found for the InSAR observations and the GNSS observations.
 Discuss the differences between the results.
 Be quantitative!

 **Solution**